jbdmc42/ScriptsInstallation/README.md

 + "source ~/.zshrc" (or ~/.bashrc)
 ↳ To verify use "code --version"

+# 6. openVSC42 quick help
-# 6. To use openVSC42, do "openVSC42 file_name.c --with-header" to open the file on Visual Studio Code and generate a header automatically (remember that you need the 42 HEADER (LONG) extension to generate the header)
+↳ To use openVSC42, do "openVSC42 file_name.c --with-header" to open the file on Visual Studio Code and generate a header automatically (remember that you need the 42 HEADER (LONG) extension to generate the header)

+# 7. compCS42 quick help
-# 7. To use compCS42, do "compCS42 filename.c"
+↳ To use compCS42, do "compCS42 filename.c"

+# 8. INFO
-# 8. For more info, do "openVSC42" or "compCS42"
+↳For more info, do "openVSC42" or "compCS42"

-I WILL MAKE A FILE EXPLAINING MY CODE IN THE FUTURE.
+↳I WILL MAKE A FILE EXPLAINING MY CODE IN THE FUTURE.
 I HOPE YOU ENJOY MY WORK ;D